“Management is doing things right; leadership is doing the right things.”

 Drums and excavators marked Monday’s ceremony in Utqiaġvik, where the U.S. Army Corps of Engineers and the North Slope Borough broke ground on a coastal‑erosion defense.
 The project will reduce storm damage along about five miles of shoreline with a rock revetment, a protective berm, and a raised Stevenson Street.

-USACE says construction began in July when the first shipment of armor rock arrived by barge from Nome.
+The USACE states that construction began in July, when the first shipment of armor rock arrived by barge from Nome.
 Groundbreaking formalized a multi‑year build targeting completion in fall 2033, sequencing shoreline work to stay ahead of autumn storms.
 Crews will stage equipment on the bluff, install revetment layers, and regrade low‑lying roadway sections.

 RESIDENTIAL RESEARCH